westonstearns/Kaggle-Python-Tutorial/chapter1.md

 --- type:MultipleChoiceExercise lang:python xp:50 skills:2
 ## Understanding your data

 Before starting with the actual analysis, it's important to understand the structure of your data.
 Both `test` and `train` are DataFrame objects, the ay pandas in Python represents datasets.
-You can easily explore a data using the `.describe()` method. `.describe()` summurizes the columns/features of the DataFrame, including the count of observations, mean, max ans so on.
-Another useful trick is to look at the dimentions of the DataFrame.
+You can easily explore a data using the `.describe()` method. `.describe()` summarizes the columns/features of the DataFrame, including the count of observations, mean, max and so on.
+Another useful trick is to look at the dimensions of the DataFrame.
 This is done by requesting the `.shape` attribute of your DataFrame object. (ex. `your_data.shape`)

 The training and test set are already available in the workspace, as `train` and `test`.
 Apply `.describe()` method and print the `.shape` attribute of the training set.
 Which of the following statements is correct?